-In general, research is defined by the Department of Health and Human Services as a “systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge” (45 CFR 46.102(d)).
+In general, research is defined by the Department of Health and Human Services as a “systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge” (2018 Common Rule 45 CFR 42.102 (I)).

 Any research project that will be conducted at Mercy Medical Center and its clinics or at St. Luke’s Hospital is subject to the review of the Mercy & St. Luke’s Joint Institutional Review Board.